 With the rise of social learning and the decline in importance of formal learning, perhaps we should use experiential learning.
 On the other hand, in the same time needed to experience a limited set of participation techniques we can comprehensively describe many more.
 There again, perhaps experiencing a participation technique directly is a more effective way to cement both learning it and truly understanding its relevance.
 So, if we are teaching participation techniques, which of these two approaches is a better path for learning?

-J’s light-bulb moment Earlier this week I led a workshop at Meeting Professionals International’s World Education Congress (WEC).
+Earlier this week I led a workshop at Meeting Professionals International’s World Education Congress (WEC).
 The 150-minute session covered a variety of techniques that foster and support meaningful participation during meetings.
-Participants spent most of their time using these techniques to learn about and connect with each other and explore questions about their experience at WEC and in the session itself.
+Participants spent most of their time using these techniques to learn about and connect with each other.
+They also explored questions about their experience at WEC and in the session itself.

 As the workshop progressed, and I heard from the forty-six participants, it became clear that one of them, whom I’ll call J, had considerable prior experience with the techniques I was facilitating.